smartsheet-platform/smartsheet-python-sdk/README.md

 * Fetch the list of sheets available
 * Fetch a Sheet (by its permalink or ID)
   * Specify whether or not to include discussions, attachments, formats, or filters in the returned Sheet
 * Read/write access to the Cells in the Sheet
 * The Sheet can be treated as a 2-dimensional array:
   * Read access: `print sheet[rowNumber][columnIndex]`
   * Write access: `sheet[rowNumber][columnIndex] = "Some value"`
-  * Add Rows (one at a time) to a Sheet.
+* Add Rows (one at a time or multiple-at-a-time) to a Sheet.
+* Delete Rows (one at a time)
 * Row.save() to save any changes made to the Row
-* Create new Sheets
+* Create and Delete Sheets
 * Refetch a Sheet
-  * Needed because the SDK doesn't currently renumber the Rows of a Sheet after adding a Row
-  * The Sheet is refetched using the same parameters it was fetched with originally
+  * This might not be needed anymore
 * Download attachments (from the sheet, rows, or discussion comments)
 * Upload a new version of an existing attachment
   * This is distinct from replacing the existing attachment
 * Fetch the history of a Cell
 * Operate in read-only mode
   * Prevents any changes from being made to the Sheet on the server

+The tests in the `tests/` directory are starting to become a decent set of examples of how the library can be used.

 # What Doesn't Work (that might surprise you)